aryaaa324/Git_Commands/README.md

   git reset --hard HEAD~1
   ```

-  Removes last commit and changes.
+  Removes the last commit and changes.

 * **Revert a Commit**